orchetect/PListKit/README.md

 The library is available as a Swift Package Manager (SPM) package.

-To add PListKit to your Xcode project, select File → Swift Packages → Add Package Depedancy using `https://github.com/orchetect/PListKit` as the URL.
+To add PListKit to your Xcode project:

+1. Select File → Swift Packages → Add Package Depedancy
+2. Add package using  `https://github.com/orchetect/PListKit` as the URL.

 ## Documentation